openstack/contributor-guide/doc/source/contributing/organization-guide.rst

     communication system to make feature/project decisions, make sure you make it possible for asynchronous input from members in other timezones.
   * Different timezones means different cultures, so be sensitive to these cultural differences.
-One example is to give non native english speakers a chance to think and speak and if using a voice medium, please slow down.
+One example is to give non-native English speakers a chance to think and speak and if using a voice medium, please slow down.